basu-dev/ngx-custom-form-error/README.md

 <br/>
 <a href="www.google.com">Some Form Input Demo</a>
 <br/>
-<a href="https://stackblitz.com/github/basu-dev/ngx-custom-form-error?file=projects%2Fngx-custom-form-error-test%2Fsrc%2Fapp%2Fapp.component.html">Source Code For te Demo</a>
+<a href="https://stackblitz.com/github/basu-dev/ngx-custom-form-error?file=projects%2Fngx-custom-form-error-test%2Fsrc%2Fapp%2Fapp.component.html">Source Code For the Demo</a>

 ## How To Use